Cynic1254/Block-B-blog/page/index.markdown

   ecs_->RegisterComponent<components::Physics>("Physics");
 }
 ```
-Suddenly adding a new components leaves a lot of work up to the user and a lot of files that the user has to edit.
-Meanwhile in game engines whenever someone makes a new component all of this code that is required to make it work is generated by the engine itself.
+Suddenly adding a new component leaves a lot of work up to the user and a lot of files that the user must edit.
+Meanwhile in game engines whenever someone makes a new component all this code that is required to make it work is generated by the engine itself.
 This is the power of reflection allowing the developer of the engine to pretend that the component already exists even if it doesn't, then whenever the component (or any other component) does get created the engine can generate code for itself that allows it to integrate the component.
-This way all the user has to do is create the component and mark it with the correct parameters, this allows users to focus on what is really important: Making their program.
+This way all the users must do is create the component and mark it with the correct parameters, this allows users to focus on what is important: Making their program.

 ## How
 The first step to making the program is finding a way to parse c++ files and extract all useful symbols from them.
 Depending on how well you want your parser to work you can parse it yourself or have a library do it for you.
 For this project we will be using clang and their c++ API ClangTooling, Clang has the advantage of being a well tested compiler so most c++ code you throw at it will be correctly parsed into an AST (We'll discuss what that is later). since I mainly develop on windows getting the clang source code was more of a challenge than I would like to admit but the short of it is that LLVM (the organization maintaining clang) doesn't provide any builds for windows other than libclang which is the c version of the api.
-Instead we will have to build clang ourselves and that is exactly what I did.
+Instead, we will have to build clang ourselves and that is exactly what I did.

 A small note: if you download the project's source code from the repo you will manually have to add clang to the External folder as it is a bit too big to include otherwise.

-Although Clang is a widely used compiler it's libraries are not as widely used, due to this there is not much information to find about ClangTooling outside of the [doxygen](https://clang.llvm.org/doxygen/namespaceclang_1_1tooling.html)
+Although Clang is a widely used compiler its libraries are not as widely used, due to this there is not much information to find about ClangTooling outside of the [doxygen](https://clang.llvm.org/doxygen/namespaceclang_1_1tooling.html)

 Once setup the parser can be invoked by creating a `clang::tooling::ClangTool` and calling `.run` on it.
-When creating the tool you will need to provide a `CompilationDatabase` which contains the compile commands used to compile the files.
-Additionally the tool also requires a vector containing the paths of all the files to compile.
+When creating the tool, you will need to provide a `CompilationDatabase` which contains the compile commands used to compile the files.
+Additionally, the tool also requires a vector containing the paths of all the files to compile.

 ### The CompilationDatabase
 The CompilationDatabase must be inherited from `clang::tooling::CompilationDatabase` and implement the `getCompileCommands` function which takes in a file path and returns a vector containing all compile commands that apply to that file. clang provides a couple classes which inherit from `CompilationDatabase` that could be used, these classes are: `ArgumentsAdjustingCompilations`, `FixedCompilationDatabase` and `JSONCompilationDatabase`.
-All of these classes provide their own ways of handling compile commands however, none of them are particularly useful so we create our own simple class which just adds the arguments to whatever file is passed in.
+All these classes provide their own ways of handling compile commands however, none of them are particularly useful so we create our own simple class which just adds the arguments to whatever file is passed in.

 ```cpp
 //header